466-htb/headless/readme.md

 %3Cscript%20type%3D%E2%80%99text%2Fjavascript%E2%80%99%3Ealert%28%E2%80%98test%E2%80%99%29%3B%3C%2Fscript%3E
 ```

 However this resulted in the same hacking detected attempt message.
-We could not find any source files in the dev tools so that means that the sanitization must be happening on the server.
+We could not find any source files in the dev tools so that means that the sanitization must be happening on the server and we don't know of any queries in the url so we can't blindly try to inject there for now.
 This is already more advanced than natas so we will have to find a more advanced way to inject code.

+One thing we tried was changing the bytes in the cookie to read `admin` instead of `user`, changing the cookie to `ImFkbWluIi64CWZeVO+by/KKGM1o8Nae8F9aZnM=`.
+We then realized we have no way of knowing if that worked right now but it might be good to hold onto that value for when we run into an admin page.
+It likely won't be valid since we would assume that the cookie is calculated in a more complex way, but it is worth trying.
+We then remembered that our [dirsearch](#dirsearch) yielded a route called `/dashboard` with a `401 unauthorized` return status.
+This means that this page would be what we want to target when we have the admin cookie.